dsient/BlueCircuitCLI/ReadMe.md

-BlueCircuit is a portfolio / blog project by Walker Caskey [> dsient <] Mimics a terminal with a custom typescript of bash.
+BlueCircuit is a portfolio / blog project by Walker Caskey [> dsient <] Mimics a terminal OS with a custom typescript of bash.

 Has a unique file structure, has different user permissions, and read/write/exec.
 Public / Private blog, + Software downloads for my own software, that also give the GITHUB link.